WHOIGit/amplify-stateful-microservice/README.md

 4. **Package & deploy**: list dependencies in `pyproject.toml`, build a Docker image similar to the provided `Dockerfile`, and run under Uvicorn.
 The framework handles ingest endpoints, multipart uploads, background workers, and job state so you focus only on algorithm logic.

+Async job orchestration (workers, Parquet feature outputs, etc.) relies on optional dependencies (pandas, pyarrow, Pillow, numpy, scikit-stack).
+Install `amplify-microservice[job-runtime]` when you set `enable_async_jobs=True` or otherwise use the queued features pipeline.
+Direct-only services can stick to the base install.

 ## API Documentation

 All services expose health endpoints.
 Job-enabled services include ingest + job APIs, while direct services expose whatever `DirectAction` routes the processor registers.